How to Start a Free Static Website with GitHub Pages

 git branch -M main

-git remote add origin github.com
+git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPO.git

 git push -u origin main